phaer/nixos-android-builder/docs/docs.md

   - Store paths from the NixOS closure are copied into the newly `store` partition.
   - `esp`, `store-verity` and `var-lib-build` are created but stay empty for the moment.
 - **(4)** With a filled store partition, `dm-verity` hashes can be calculated.
-  So we build a new `UKI`, taking kernel & initrd from the NixOS closure and adding the root hash of the `dm-verity` merkle tree to the kernels command line as `usrhash`.
+  So we build a new `UKI`, taking kernel & initrd from the NixOS closure and add the root hash of the `dm-verity` merkle tree to the kernels command line as `usrhash`.
 - **(5)** Second run of `systemd-repart` (`system.build.finalImage`):
   - Starts from the intermediate image from step **(3)**.
   - The `store` and `var-lib-build` partitions are copied as-is.